bressco/knowledgebase/docs/index.en.md

 ## Where to find us?
 The FAIRagro Knowledge Base is provided by the FAIRagro DSSC (Data Steward Service Center).

-If you have feedback or want to contribute, please get in touch with us directly via email [dataservice@fairagro.net](mailto:dataservice@fairagro.net) or use the Helpdesk [FAIRagro Helpdesk](https://fairagro.net/helpdesk)
+If you have feedback or want to contribute, please get in touch with us directly via the [FAIRagro Helpdesk](https://fairagro.net/helpdesk)

 **Let’s make agricultural data FAIR!**